 Access:The car park is right by the beach.
 There is a short set of steps to the beach, unsuitable for wheel chairs.
 From the road there is level access to the beach.

-Dogs:Dogs are banned on Portreath Beach from Easter Day to October 1 (7am to 7pm).
+Dogs:Dogs are banned on Portreath Beach from 1st July to 31st August (10am to 6pm).

 Directions:Portreath is about 12 miles from Truro on the A30.
 On the A30, turn off at Redruth (where signposted to Redruth and Porthtowan).
 On the roundabout over the A30, follow the directions to Reduth and Portreath onto a second roundabout and here turn right onto the A3047 (again signposted to Redruth and Portreath).
 Follow this road to another roundabout and here turn right onto the B3300 (signposted to Portreath) and follow this road to Portreath.